rstek/cuez-assignment/Duplication.md

 We would introduce a BaseDuplication job with some basic functionality.
 And then extend it for each level of duplication.
 Original episode ID and new episode ID are available in the EpisodeDuplication model.

+Given that we chunk our queries, we can use a single transaction for each chunk.
+And if the amount of objects is smaller than our chunk sizes,
+we will limit the amount of insert / update queries to a single query for each level of the hierarchy.

 #### Base Duplication Job
 Provides basic functionality for all duplication jobs.